-AP source: Yanks acquire Cubs first baseman Anthony Rizzo
+Yankees get Cubs 1B Anthony Rizzo, cash for 2 minor leaguers

 Rizzo is batting .248 with 14 home runs and 40 RBIs.
 The 31-year-old had been a fixture at Wrigley Field for a decade, and helped the Cubs break their long World Series drought with a championship in 2016.

 Popular in the clubhouse and with Cubs fans, Rizzo didn’t play in a 7-4 loss at home to Cincinnati on Thursday.
-The three-time All-Star is making $16.5 million this year and can become a free agent after the season.
+The three-time All-Star and four-time Gold Glove winner can become a free agent after the season.

+New York is fourth in the AL wild-card chase for two spots.
+The Yankees lost 14-0 at Tampa Bay on Thursday.

+The Cubs have been in a prolonged slide that dropped them below .500, prompting speculation they would trade some of their stars.

 Both Rizzo and Gallo are both left-handed hitters, which the Yankees had seeking to add to a lineup that was predominantly right-handed — not a good mix at Yankee Stadium, with its short porch in right field.